JohnOiko/request-reply-messaging-app/README.md

 ### Client (in file [Client.java](src/Client.java)):

 This class is the client.
 It has one public static main method which is executed to get the client up and running.
-In a try statement, first the connection to the server is established and then a request with the client's appropriate arguments is sent to the server.
+If the given function ID is valid (between 1 and 6), inside a try statement, first the connection to the server is established and then a request with the client's appropriate arguments is sent to the server.
 Then the server's reply is printed.
 If at any point an exception is produced, its origin as well as its message are printed.

 ### Server (in file [Server.java](src/Server.java)):